logchimp/docs/docs/install/readme.md

 ### Self-hosting

-If you're running a self-hosted instance, we strongly recommend an Ubuntu server with at least 1GB of memory to run LogChimp.
+If you're running a self-hosted instance, we strongly recommend using an Ubuntu server with at least 1GB of memory to run LogChimp.

 <SelfhostInstall />

 ### Cloud hosting

-You can also use **one click** deploy button to get started with LogChimp immediately.
+You can also use the **one-click deploy** button to get started with LogChimp immediately.

 <CloudHosting />